 - Psychological – This gives us insight into who is most likely motivated to buy.
 We are looking for psychological attitudes such as aspirations, interests, attitudes, opinions, lifestyle, etc. These factors enable us to identify similar groups of people.
 E.g., businessmen and women aged 35 – 55.
 After which we will look at defining which groups of people to target.
 E.g. Female entrepreneurs 45+

-What do you learn about you and your ideal reader when you start with you?
-What are the gaps and what does that tell you about this book that you are planning to write?
+What do you learn about yourself and your ideal reader when you start with you?
+What are the gaps and what does that tell you about the story you want to share and the book that you are planning to write?